Sparky

 City and Regional Price Comparison

-Repair costs vary across Australian capitals, driven by trade labour pool size, typical construction methods, and local conditions.
+Repair costs vary across Australian capitals, driven by trade labour pool size, typical construction methods, water hardness, and housing age.

 City-level differences.
 Sydney pricing serves as the national baseline at $200–$2,000 per job.
 Melbourne tracks close to Sydney rates.
 Brisbane is often comparable or slightly lower, partly because raised Queenslander homes provide easier subfloor pipe access.
-Perth and Adelaide generally run 10–15% higher due to smaller trade labour pools, and in Perth's case, complications from sandy soils and limestone-heavy water supply.
+Perth and Adelaide generally run 10–15% higher due to smaller trade labour pools.
+Perth's limestone-heavy water supply causes aggressive pipe scaling that accelerates failures.
+Adelaide's Murray River-sourced water (hardness 90–160 mg/L) has a similar corrosive effect on ageing copper and galvanised pipe.

 Suburb and regional variation.
 Within any city, the price range shifts based on property age, pipe material, and access difficulty.
 Inner-city terraces in Sydney's Balmain or Melbourne's Fitzroy with original galvanised steel pipes buried in double-brick walls sit toward the high end.
 Newer estates in Brisbane's north corridor or Perth's southern suburbs with PEX plumbing and accessible subfloors trend toward the low end.
 Properties on concrete slabs, common in post-1970s Adelaide and Perth suburbs, cost more than raised-floor homes because reaching buried pipes means cutting and reinstating concrete.